Karen Poutasi

 Dame Karen Olive Poutasi DNZM (née Davidson; born 12 July 1949) is a New Zealand government official.

 Early life, education and family

 Poutasi was born in Ranfurly on 12 July 1949, and is the daughter of Gladys Enid Davidson (née Edmonds) and John Davidson.
 She was educated at Gore High School between 1963 and 1967, completed medical training at the University of Otago, and studied management at Otago and at Harvard University.

-In 1972, she married Samelu Faapoi Poutasi, and the couple went on to have four children.
+In 1972, she married Reverend Samelu Faapoi Poutasi, and the couple went on to have four children.
+Her husband was the chaplain of Wellington Hospital.

 Career

-She was medical superintendent of Middlemore Hospital, Auckland, until 1987, when she was appointed chief health officer at the Ministry of Health.
+In 1984 Poutasi was the deputy medical superintendent at Dunedin Hospital.
+She was awarded a Harkness Fellowship to study public health administration, health policies, and the quality of health care in the United States.
+Poutasi was medical superintendent of Middlemore Hospital, Auckland, until 1987, when she was appointed chief health officer at the Department of Health.
+In this role she headed the Health Department's work to implement the recommendations of the Cartwright Inquiry on cervical cancer as well as New Zealand's efforts to control the spread of HIV/AIDS.
+In 1989 she was appointed as general manager of the Wellington Area Health Board.

 She has served as Director General of Health at the Ministry of Health (1995 to 2006), and as chief executive officer of the New Zealand Qualifications Authority (2006 to 2020).
-In 2019 she was seconded from the New Zealand Qualifications Authority to serve as Commissioner for the Waikato District Health Board.
+In 2019 she was seconded from the New Zealand Qualifications Authority to serve as Commissioner for the Waikato District Health Board; she left that post in 2022 when the district health boards were replaced with a single agency, Te Whatu Ora Health New Zealand.
+She was appointed to the Te Whatu Ora board at its inception and became chair in 2023, succeeding Rob Campbell.
+She resigned that role in April 2024.

+Poutasi has also held governance roles on the board of Network for Learning from 2014 to 2022 and as chair of Taumata Arowai since 2023.